-Whether it’s sports, administration, or journalism, computers have changed and continue to change the way people communicate and work, and improved productivity.
+Whether it’s sports, administration, or journalism, computers have changed and continue to change the way people communicate and work, and improve productivity.

-Music, and more specifically, pianos, have also been touched by this sea change, and whether you’re taking music classes at a musc school, conservatory, or with a private teacher you’re sure to run into some of the new technology as you begin to learn to play piano.
+Music, and more specifically, pianos, have also been touched by this sea of change, and whether you’re taking music classes at a music school, conservatory, or with a private teacher you’re sure to run into some of the new technology as you begin to learn to play piano.